 Last year I had so many chilis from my garden I didn't know what to do with them.
 Then, like when you buy a new car and suddenly it seems like everyone has that car, I started seeing chili recipes everywhere - jam, sauce, peanuts, on meat, in chocolate, they were everywhere.

-I can’t really explain why, but I love things in jars.
-Maybe it’s because you can make them all look the same and lots of things that look the same all collected together really make me happy cause I’m a bit weird like that.
+Maybe it's because you can make them all look the same and lots of things that look the same all collected together really make me happy cause I'm a bit weird like that.

 You just chop everything up and throw it all in the saucepan, give it a bit of a stir and leave it to do it's thing.